jadoon88/MerryCafe/README.md

-+# MerryCafe
+<h1>MerryCafe</h1>
- +A free WordPress theme for cafes and restaurants.
+A free WordPress theme for cafes and restaurants.